 Our Walk for Down Syndrome Committee is off to a great start, and we would like to acknowledge those who have already made their commitments as partners.
 Thank you to Tacada, Radke Professional Corporation, Mullen Leadership, Integra Technologies, GC Custom Metals, The Ice Cream Depot, Canadian Brewhouse for your support.
 If you would like to learn more about how you and your company can get involved, please review the attached partnership package.
 Also, for those who are getting your teams ready to launch your fundraising page on March 21 World Down Syndrome Day, there will be an extra prize draw just for you.
 Please take a look here and contact us as soon as possible to be eligible for the most partner benefits.

 We have just received notice of our next Casino to support the important work we do at EDSS.
-The next Casino will be September 22 & 23 at the Gand Villa Casino.
-You can start to sign up for your preferred shift by emailing Rick Grebenstein, our Casino Chairperson at: rickgreb11@gmail.com or Michelle Hill at admin@edss.ca
+The next Casino will be September 22 & 23 at the Grand Villa Casino.
+If you are interested in volunteering please watch for our call to go out in Early May.

 Thank you in advance for your support!